hruffieux/software_corner_ibs_bulletin/README.md

-## Software corner IBS bulletin: ATLASQTL – a global-local approach for detecting hotspots in multiple-response regression
+## Software corner IBS bulletin: atlasqtl – an R package for variable selection in sparse regression with hierarchically-related responses

 ### Data